jubatus/website/source/en/faq_rpc_err_workaround.rst

   You should catch these exceptions by ``try - except`` block and will retry RPC.
   Before you retry, you must close sessions explicitly and **re-create a client object**

-+ When RPC method or type mismatching occur, ``msgpackrpc.error.CallError`` exception will be raised.
++ When RPC method or type mismatching occur, ``jubatus.common.client.InterfaceMismatch`` exception will be raised.
   Algorithm error and other RPC errors raise ``msgpackrpc.error.RPCError`` exception.
   You should catch these exceptions and close sessions explicitly.